Kotsifakisgeniuspet/Ferto-HTML-REMOVER/README.md

 There is two ways to load Excel, Csv file into the application, by clickong on the menu **File > Load** or just **drag & drop**

 ### Features & Functionality
-* Read & Write Csv, Excel
+* Read & Write Csv, Excel.
-* Save & Load your favorit list
+* Save & Load list.
-* Reading in real-time Sheets & Columns
+* Reading in real-time Sheets & Columns.
+* Remove items from the list.